``Where

 St. Andrew's Day

-is often used as a marker for the date of Advent: the Sunday
+is used as a marker for the date of Advent: the Sunday

-closest to November 30 -- whether before, after, or on November 30 --
+closest to November 30 -- whether on, before, or after November 30 --

 is Advent Sunday, the first Sunday of Advent.
 Because Advent is a